This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-The Post Office is a must in such a place, obviously, and that’s where kids can weight packages, charge clients, send telegrams and stamp letters.
+The Post Office is a must in such a place, obviously, and that’s where kids can weigh packages, charge clients, send telegrams and stamp letters.

 As I’ve mentioned previously, the sessions last 45 minutes.
 But there is so much work to be done!
 Therefore, every time I visit The Postal Museum – Sorted! area with my children, we book at least two sessions, sometimes three.

-Speaking of booking, I will mention here some tips (as I usually do on my articles for days out with kids in London).
+Speaking of booking, I will mention here some tips (as I usually do in my articles for days out with kids in London).

 Useful information and tips for your visit to London Postal Museum with children – Sorted! play area:

 - book online to avoid disappointment and skip the queue – the website is this one

 - consider booking two sessions back to back, depending on your child